Bambu Spares Storage Box Build Guide

 (7) M3 x 10mm SHCS

-The hotend holders are pretty straightforward.
-But any printing errors or boogers need to be cleaned off before fitting, since it's a snug fit (though it should not require sanding unless the surface quality is poor).
-The screws should not be over-tightened, but if they are, the holders can simply be glued in place using some superglue (or add some glue to the screw holes if they get stripped out).
+The screws should not be over-tightened when installing the modules in the case, but if they are, the holders can simply be glued in place using some superglue (or add some glue to the screw holes if they get stripped out).
 However, unless glue is needed due to a stripped screw, I'd not use it.
 If there is damage later, the modules cannot be replaced if they are glued in.

 (7) M3 x 10mm SHCS

-The hotend holders are pretty straightforward.
-But any printing errors or boogers need to be cleaned off before fitting, since it's a snug fit (though it should not require sanding unless the surface quality is poor).
-The screws should not be over-tightened, but if they are, the holders can simply be glued in place using some superglue (or add some glue to the screw holes if they get stripped out).
+The screws should not be over-tightened when installing the modules in the case, but if they are, the holders can simply be glued in place using some superglue (or add some glue to the screw holes if they get stripped out).
 However, unless glue is needed due to a stripped screw, I'd not use it.
 If there is damage later, the modules cannot be replaced if they are glued in.

 Step 5 - The Wiper, Cutter and MicroSD Modules